ccfang2/fdid/README.md

 If you do not have estimates of event study coefficients and covariances, you may use our function `fdid()` to estimate them from using your original data.
 Our function allows the estimation under both non-staggered and staggered DiD designs.
 In particularly, we consider the negative weighting problem of estimating event study coefficients under staggered designs and use carefully chosen non-negative weights to sum up estimates from different treatment subgroups.

-## Example 2: Honest Causal Inference under Treatment Anticipation
+## Example 2: Honest Causal Inference under Treatment Anticipation with Reference Band

 Following Example 1, we now suppose that, right after event time -3, there is an anticipation of treatment.